Cameron-Walden/movie-tracker-client/README.md

 # MovieTracker

-MovieTracker is a web application built using JavaScript, React, NodeJS and Express that allows users to search for movies, save them to their "watched" or "watchlist" lists, and rate and review movies they have watched Mocies are stored in [MongoDB(https://www.mongodb.com/)].
+MovieTracker is a feature-rich web application built using JavaScript, React, NodeJS and Express that allows users to search for movies, save them to their "watched" or "watchlist" lists, and rate and review movies they have watched.
+Movies are stored in [MongoDB(https://www.mongodb.com/)].
 This app uses the [TMDB AP](https://www.themoviedb.org/) and [Axios](https://axios-http.com/) for fetching movie data and [MUI](https://mui.com/) for styling.
+I wanted to build this app, because for years I have kept track of all movies I've watched in the notes of my phone and I thought this would be a more interactive way for me to do so, on top of it being a fun project to build.

 ---